Postdoctoral Researcher Photopharmacology (1.0 FTE)

 University of Groningen

 Photopharmacology is a rapidly emerging field at the interface of the chemical and medical sciences aiming at high precision therapy.
-Being among the founding fathers of photopharmacology (together with the Trauner group, currently at UPenn), our expertise in molecular photoswitches and light-driven rotary motors gives us a unique advantage to design the smart medicine of the future.
-Unlike optogenetics, widely used in neuroscience relying on genetic modification of the organism, the basis for photopharmacology is the design of drugs with intrinsic switchable functions.
+In the Feringa group, our expertise in molecular photoswitches and light-driven rotary motors gives us a unique advantage to design the smart medicine of the future.
+The basis for photopharmacology is the design of drugs with intrinsic switchable functions.
 Specifically, this means that in bioactive molecular components (common pharmaceuticals) designed with intrinsic light-switchable units, the biological activity can be switched on and off with high precision on command using light.
 The use of light as external trigger allows high precision activation of a drug in space and time in a non-invasive manner.
 This opens fascinating opportunities for precise targeting of e.g. tumors, and bacterial infections.
 High precision cancer chemotherapy, fighting bacterial resistance or infectious biofilms are among the prospects for future clinical applications.
-In a more fundamental scientific perspective control of specific pathways in complex biological networks open numerous opportunities.
-Our Nobel prize winning research on molecular machines (light-driven chiral molecular switches and motors) introducing directional motion at the nanoscale enabled us to explore the basic principles of photopharmacological agents.
 We pioneered photoswitchable antibiotics and quorum sensing molecules, interfering with bacterial communication and very recently demonstrated the regulation of the circadian clock in human cells.

 The mission of the Stratingh Institute for Chemistry is to perform excellent research and teaching in molecular and supramolecular chemistry.
 Core activities in the chemical sciences such as bioorganic chemistry, organic chemistry, molecular inorganic chemistry and molecular materials chemistry are embedded in the institute.
 The research programme is focused on synthesis, catalysis, functional materials, bio-organic chemistry/chemical biology and systems chemistry/complex molecular systems.